-Way back in 2006 Volkswagen ditched the Golf name and brought back the old 'Rabbit' moniker from decades earlier.
-Later, with the introduction of the sixth-generation model, VW changed its mind once again and returned to "Golf," which is now used consistently around the globe for the compact hatchback.
+Way back in 2006, Volkswagen ditched the Golf name and brought back the old Rabbit moniker introduced decades earlier.
+Later, with the introduction of the sixth-generation model, the Wolfsburg-based firm changed its mind once again and returned to Golf, which is now used consistently around the globe for its bread-and-butter compact hatchback.

-Much of the exterior styling on the new Golf is sourced from the Scirocco and Passat CC.
-The front-end design uses strong horizontal lines such as the wide, double-bar grille and front bumper air dam vanes-to visually lower and widen the car's stance.
+Much of the exterior styling on the new Golf is sourced from the CC and the Europe-only Scirocco.
+The front-end design uses strong horizontal lines such as the wide, double-bar grille and front bumper air dam vanes to visually lower and widen the car's stance.
 The headlights feature a swept-back design to add a dose of sport appeal to the hatchback.

-The interior design of the newest Golf features the steering wheel audio controls and climate control found in the Scirocco and Passat CC.
-The Mark VI also offers a new touch screen based navigation unit.
+The interior design of the sixth-gen Golf features the steering wheel, audio controls and climate control found in the CC and a new touch screen-based navigation unit.
 Brushed metallic trim inserts are standard on the dash and in the door panels of all Golf models, and accent the Golf's instrument panel and center console.

 When needing to haul your gear, simply flip forward the 60/40 split-folding rear seat (it comes with a pass-through on TDI models) and the Golf can pack 46 cubic feet of luggage.
 Keep the rear seats in place and there's still space for 15.2 cubic feet of cargo.